Ngiu Kee

 Ngiu Kee (stylised as ngiukee) was a retail chain of Malaysia department store and hypermarket, owned by Ngiu Kee Sdn.
 Bhd., Sarawak.
 It is known as the oldest retail chain in Sarawak and Malaysia.

 History

-Founded since 1953 by two entrepreneurs, Wong Yuk Siew and his sister’s husband Tang Kuok Ngiu, they began their business with their first textile shop with knitwear factory at High Street, Sibu.
+Founded since 1953 by two entrepreneurs, Wong Yuk Siew (黃世賢) and his sister's husband Tang Kuok Ngiu (鄭國堯), they began their business with their first textile shop with knitwear factory at High Street, Sibu.
 Ngiu Kee was named based on Tang Kuok Ngiu's name.

 Due to the urban development of Sibu in the late 1950s, Ngiu Kee moved to a double-storied shop at Raminway and transformed into a department store that sold clothes, shoes, baby essentials, beauty care items and other related products, such as Crocodile and Arnold Palmer.
 By the beginning of 1970s, Ngiu Kee had operated its branches across Sarawak, mainly in Miri, Kuching, Bintulu and Sarikei, as well as Kota Kinabalu and Sandakan in Sabah.